 Why Should I Order a Trichomoniasis Test?

 Because trichomoniasis is often asymptomatic, you may not know you have trichomoniasis unless you get tested for it.
 If you or your partner show signs of trichomoniasis, you should get tested.
 Trichomoniasis can also look like other common infections, including gonorrhea, chlamydia, bacterial vaginosis, a yeast infection or a UTI, so testing is the only way to know what you have and get treatment for it.
 If you or one of your sexual partners has exhibited symptoms of trichomoniasis, even if you haven’t experienced symptoms, you should get tested.

 What are the Early Symptoms of Trichomoniasis?

 Many people who are infected with trichomoniasis do not experience signs or symptoms.
+70% of people infected with trichomoniasis do not experience signs or symptoms.
 The symptoms, when present, can range from mild irritation to severe inflammation.
 Symptoms usually appear within five to 28 days, but can also develop much later.
 Symptoms can come and go without the infection being cured.
 Symptoms, when present, can also look like symptoms of other STDs or infections.

 Trichomoniasis can cause vaginitis in women.
 Symptoms of vaginitis caused by trichomoniasis include: